 Disclosure of information

 Calvin may disclose information on a student without violating FERPA through what is known as directory Information.
 This generally includes a student's name, address, telephone number, electronic email address, photograph, date and place of birth, major field of study, participation in officially recognized sports and activities, weight and height of athletes, dates of attendance, grade level, enrollment status (e.g., undergraduate or graduate, full- or part-time), degrees, honors, and awards received, and other similar information.
-A student may restrict the release of his/her directory information by submitting a signed authorization form to academic services.
+A student may restrict the release of his/her directory information by submitting a signed authorization form to Center for Student Success.

 In certain other situations, a student’s written consent is not required to disclose the educational information.
 Exceptions* include the disclosure: